sap-tutorials/sap-build-apps/tutorials/codejam-events-process-4-publish-and-subscribe-events/codejam-events-process-4-publish-and-subscribe-events.md

     This create  a new Business Partner in the simulated SAP S/4HANA Cloud system and it will trigger a CloudEvents message that will be published to the event broker service.
 The event will be published to the following topic:

     ```JSON
-    default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityUsername]
+    default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityDisplayName]
     ```

-    The message will be delivered to the queue that we've created (`EDP_BP_Created_[SAPCommunityUsername]`) and you should be able to see it in the **Try Me!** UI if you are still connected and consuming messages from the queue.
+    The message will be delivered to the queue that we've created (`EDP_BP_Created_[SAPCommunityDisplayName]`) and you should be able to see it in the **Try Me!** UI if you are still connected and consuming messages from the queue.